Cumberland Plain Vegetation Mapping Project

 The broad, shallow basin of Sydney's Cumberland Plain stretches west from Parramatta to the Hawkesbury-Nepean River, and from Windsor in the north to Thirlmere in the south.
-This is some of the most fertile country in the Sydney Basin, which has made it a focus for agriculture.
+The Cumberland Plain contains some of the most fertile country in the Sydney Basin, which has made it a focus for agriculture.
 This, combined with more recent urban development, has largely cleared the area of native vegetation.

 As a result of the extreme pressure that has been placed on the Cumberland Plain, many of its ecological communities have been listed as endangered.
-The NSW National Parks and Wildlife Service is required to prepare a recovery plan for each of these communities.
+OEH is required to prepare a recovery plan for each of these communities.

-In order to develop this plan, the NPWS developed a comprehensive information base describing the characteristics, distribution and condition of the endangered ecological communities.
+In order to develop these plans, the NPWS (which is part of OEH) developed a comprehensive information base describing the characteristics, distribution and condition of the endangered ecological communities.
 This vegetation mapping project took place from 1997-2002.

 Endangered ecological communities mapped in this project